 - Parkinson's disease

-The Science Behind Vitamin E Supplements
+Health Benefits of Vitamin E Supplements

 To date, research on the health effects of vitamin E supplements has yielded mixed results.
 However, the majority of clinical studies indicate that taking vitamin E supplements does not offer a significant health benefit.
 For instance, a 2005 report reviewed 19 clinical trials on vitamin E and found that vitamin E supplements failed to reduce risk of heart disease or cancer.
 What's more, the report's authors determined that study members who received a placebo had a slightly longer lifespan (compared to those who took vitamin E supplements).